-Have your levels checked.
+Have your levels been checked?

 Ask your doctor to check your levels.
 If he/she gives you a hard time, be a Diva and take these medical studies to the office.
 You will want to ask for a 25-hydroxy vitamin D, or 25(OH)D. The test results will be expressed in nanograms per milliliter (ng/mL).
 The Grassroots Health Scientists Panel of 41 expert vitamin D researchers and medical practitioners believe based on evidence, that the serum level should be between 40-60 ng/ml.
 (7)

 If you don’t have insurance or just want to do your own test, Grassroots Health offers affordable Vitamin D testing.
 When you order your kit from Grassroots Health, you will also be participating in the world’s largest Vitamin D project to solve the deficiency, “D*action”.
-You may choose to enroll for a 1-time test with your health information or you may even participate in the 5 year project where you provide your health information along with a vitamin D test each 6 months for the 5 year period.
+You may choose to enroll for a 1-time test with your health information or you may even participate in the 5-year project where you provide your health information along with a vitamin D test every 6 months for the 5 year period.

 Strive for 15 minutes unprotected sun exposure every day.

 Your body can’t create vitamin D on its own.
 Instead, it’s designed to make it through sun exposure.
-Try to get 15 minutes unprotected on your hands, face and arms (although it is hard in the dead of winter in New Hampshire where I live!).
+Try to get 15 minutes unprotected on your hands, face, and arms (although it is hard in the dead of winter in New Hampshire where I live!).

-Eat Vitamin D rich foods.
+Eat Vitamin D-rich foods.

 I often feature wild salmon in my PCOS Meal Plans.
 It is a perfect PCOS food not just for Omega 3’s but also for Vitamin D. Mackerel and sardines are also a good choice.
 Egg yolks are a good source as well.
 Don’t rely on fortified dairy or processed breakfast cereals.